First high pass to Haute Asco

 Itinerary

 • Your GR20 adventure begins at Bastia airport, where we will meet for our transfer to Calvi.
-Alternatively, you may prefer to fly direct to Calvi and meet us at the group hotel.
+Alternatively, you can fly direct to Calvi and meet at the group hotel.
 For more details consult the 'Arrival & Departure' section under 'Trip Information'.

-In the afternoon you will have time to explore the lovely harbour town of Calvi, said to be the birthplace of explorer Christopher Columbus.
+In the afternoon you can sit on the beach or explore the lovely harbour town of Calvi, said to be the birthplace of explorer Christopher Columbus.
 It was during the period of Genoese domination of the island that Christopher Columbus was reputedly born in the town, a claim that is supported today by a monument built into the walls of the citadel.
 There are many shops and restaurants to be enjoyed before we head for the mountains.

 The town was briefly occupied by English naval forces in 1794, a battle in which the famous English Admiral, Lord Nelson lost his eye.
 Today, the town is a base for a regiment of the French Foreign Legion, and soldiers are often seen running in full kit up the steep mountain trails around Calvi.

-Your guide will brief you on the trip ahead, and answer any questions you might have about the itinerary and terrain.
+Your guide will meet you at approximately 1915 hrs; here they will brief you on the trip ahead and answer any questions you might have about the itinerary and terrain.

 Note that dinner is not included on the first evening, however, your guide will book a restaurant as Calvi can be quite busy.
 If you would prefer not to eat with the group please let your guide know.